 The best foods to compost are foods you would almost always throw away normally and that have a lot of vitamins and minerals.
 Peels check off both boxes.
 They are packed with nutrients that can feed the rest of your compost, and you’re always going to throw them out anyway!

 Coffee is a necessity for so many of us.
-It may be part of your morning routine to ready yourself some coffee.
-However, if you are throwing the filter with all of those coffee grounds in the trashcan or garbage disposal, you’re making a big mistake.
+It may be part of your morning routine to ready yourself some coffee, but if you are throwing the filter with all of those coffee grounds in the trashcan or garbage disposal, you’re making a big mistake.

-Coffee grounds clump together in water.
-This is why you should never put them down the disposal.
-On the other hand, they have plenty of nutrients which are great for the compost pile.
+Coffee grounds can never go down the garbage disposal.
+They clump together in water, which can quickly cause a blockage.
+However, they have plenty of nutrients which are great for the compost pile.
 Make composting a part of that morning routine!

 The plumbing and drain experts at J&M Plumbing & Drain Cleaning have you covered for all of your plumbing needs.
 If you need a garbage disposal repair or installation, give us a call at (215) 987-4607 or fill out an online contact form!